-Frank Purdue, a famous American producer of chicken products, used the slogan “It takes a strong man to make a tender chicken” in the U.S. This phrase took on a rather different meaning when it was translated into Spanish: “It takes a sexually aroused man to make a chicken affectionate”.
+Frank Purdue, a chicken producer, uses the slogan “It takes a strong man to make a tender chicken” in the U.S. This phrase took on a rather different meaning when translated to Spanish: “It takes a sexually aroused man to make a chicken affectionate”.

 Parker, an office accessories producer, also tried to translate its slogan into Spanish.
-Its advertisement in English was: “It won’t leak in your pocket and embarrass you”.
+Its advertisement in English was as follows: “It won’t leak in your pocket and embarrass you”.
 The translator made a mistake and mixed up two Spanish words.
 The result was that Parker’s advertising campaign in Mexico went under the slogan, “It won’t leak in your pocket and make you pregnant.”

 American Airlines put leather seats in its planes and decided to let Mexican customers know about it.
-The slogan sounded fine in English: “Fly in Leather”.
-This expression took on a different meaning when it was translated literally: “Fly Naked!”
+In English, the slogan sounded fine: “Fly in Leather”.
+This expression took on a different meaning when translated literally: “Fly Naked!”